 11. "Now That I Found You"

-This romantic cut was featured on Clark's 1998 LP How I Feel and went on to become another No. 1 song.
+This romantic cut was featured on Clark's 1998 LP How I Feel and went on to become another No. 1 hit.

 12. "She Didn't Have Time"

 Written by Pat Bunch and Nicole Witt, this track from Clark's album Life Goes On follows a single mother rebuilding her life and caring for her daughter.

 Another great song written by Clark, Tom Shapiro, and Chris Waters, "Suddenly Single" is a stellar hardcore country song about an unfaithful barfly.

 This track from Clark's 2000 record Fearless is a fitting tribute to living with bravery.
 The song was written by Clark and Mary Chapin Carpenter.